Professor/Program Coordinator, Insurance Management: Property & Casualty

-The successful candidate will have a relevant graduate degree (minimum MBA, MA or a relevant PhD), an industry designation (FCIP or CIP) proven teaching or training experience, and a minimum of seven years of recent related business experience.
-Additional qualifications include: superior and demonstrable written and oral communication skills; initiative and problem solving skills; proven desire and adaptability to work in a diverse, dynamic, multicultural environment with scarce resources; strong leadership capabilities; and a proven commitment to professional development, lifelong learning and non-traditional delivery methods.
-Knowledge of college systems, policies, procedures, the program context, and the ability to teach in a related discipline are advantageous.
+The successful candidate will have a relevant graduate degree (minimum MBA, MA or relevant PhD) and an industry designation (FCIP or CIP), proven teaching or training experience, and a minimum of seven years of recent related business experience.
+Additional qualifications include: superior and demonstrable written and oral communication skills, initiative and well-developed interpersonal communication and problem solving skills; proven desire and adaptability to work in a diverse, dynamic, multicultural environment with scarce resources; strong leadership capabilities; and a proven commitment to professional development, lifelong learning and non-traditional delivery methods.
+Demonstrated ability in curriculum development and delivery; knowledge of college systems, policies, procedures, the program context, and the ability to teach in a related discipline are advantageous.

 Duration: The Coordinator component of this position is a three (3) year term.

 Academic start salaries are determined by qualifications and years of related experience as detailed in the current Collective Agreement for Academic Employees.
 As per Article 14.03 A 3 of the Academic Collective Agreement, a Coordinator’s allowance will be paid in addition to the successful candidate’s salary as a Professor.

 Apply to this Job